fictionco/fiction/@apps/docs/src/docs/posts.md

 Now that we've set up the post type, let's add a validation schema and learn how to work with it on the front end.

-### Data Schemas
+## DB Schemas

 With NoSQL databases there is no hard coded table structure.
-While this is often an advantage, there are some benefits to validating data format on a post-type level.
+This is an advantage, but there are some benefits to validating data format on a post-type level.
 To do this, we'll use schemas.

 > **Mongoose** <br>For data modeling, Factor schemas use the [Mongoose library for MongoDB](https://mongoosejs.com).
 Make sure to check out its concepts and docs.

-#### The Base "Post" Schema
+### The Base "Post" Schema

 Initially, all post types inherit the basic post schema that you can [reference here](https://github.com/fiction-com/factor/blob/master/%40factor/%40core/post/schema.js).
 This sets up all functionality that is typical between different post types, for example date tracking, tags/categories, permalinks, etc..

-For many cases, automatically added base schema is enough.
-However it is possible to add additional functionality and validation...
+For many cases, the base schema is enough.
+However it is easy to add additional schemas or to extend existings ones...

-#### Extending the Base Schema
+### Adding a New Post Type Schema

 If you'd like to extend the basic post schema, then you'll need to add it using a Factor schema object + filter.
 As follows: